nextflow-io/nf-validation/docs/samplesheets/fromSamplesheet.md

 ## `fromSamplesheet`

-This function validates and converts a samplesheet to a ready-to-use Nextflow channel.
+This function validates and converts a sample sheet to a ready-to-use Nextflow channel.
 This is done using information encoded within a sample sheet schema (see the [docs](../nextflow_schema/sample_sheet_schema_specification.md)).

-The function has one mandatory argument: the name of the parameter which specifies the input samplesheet.
+The function has one mandatory argument: the name of the parameter which specifies the input sample sheet.
 The parameter specified must have the format `file-path` and include additional field `schema`:

 ```json hl_lines="4"
 {